Skip to Content

 Both Uber and Lyft have insurance coverage for the following situations:

-• Offline Mode: When the rideshare app is off, the driver is covered by their personal insurance only.
+• Offline Mode: When the rideshare app is off, the driver is covered only by their insurance.

 • App Online, No Ride Accepted: up to $50,000 in bodily injury coverage per person and up to $100,000 in total bodily injury coverage per accident, as well as $25,000 in property damage coverage